-Veronica Arechederra Hall is a Shareholder in the Las Vegas, Nevada office of Jackson Lewis P.C.
+Veronica Arechederra Hall is a Shareholder and Litigation Manager in the Las Vegas, Nevada office of Jackson Lewis P.C.
 She is an experienced trial lawyer who focuses her practice on representing employers in labor and employment matters.

 Ms. Hall’s practice covers the spectrum of employment litigation, including both state and federal claims, and individual and class action suits.
 Her class action, and multi-plaintiff experience includes both suits by private parties and by the Equal Employment Opportunity Commission (EEOC).
 She has handled cases involving claims of race, age, disability and sex discrimination, as well as sexual harassment, retaliatory discharge, and non-compete/restrictive covenant issues.
 Ms. Hall has broad experience in representing clients in private arbitration and proceedings before the EEOC, Nevada Equal Rights Commission and other state agencies.
 Ms. Hall is licensed to practice before all state and federal courts in Arizona, Nevada, the Ninth Circuit Court of Appeals, and United States Supreme Court.

 Ms. Hall also routinely counsels clients on a variety of employment practices, including employment contracts and employee handbooks and policies.
 She conducts employee training seminars, harassment investigations, and speaks on employment-related topics.
 Ms. Hall has extensive experience in the gaming, restaurant and hospitality industries.